joshuagenders/Lupi/WorkingNotes.md

 - Publish repo and nuget packages

 # Next Features

-## Aggregating listener
-- what are the requirements / use cases here?
-  - console listener / other listeners
-  - moving avg? avg? configurable?

-## Make console reporter report better
-- use aggregator results
-- Configurable file listener output formats

----

 ## Returning pass/fail status from tests
  - Requires aggregator listener
  - Use exceptions or use Tuple<bool, string>?